 In 2010, President Obama introduced the Speech Act, which stipulated that a U.S. citizen cannot sue a fellow citizen or U.S. corporation outside mainland U.S.A.
 Although it was designed to stop the so-called “libel tourism” that helped make Tweed’s name, he now believes he can use that same Act to target the social media companies.

 “If they’re based in Dublin, we can sue them,” he says.
 “And most importantly for an L.A. client, so can they.
 The Speech Act had a sobering effect.
 But along come Facebook and Twitter and Google and suddenly it is tax tourism, not libel tourism.
-They had to form Irish companies to take advantage of the favourable Irish corporate tax regime so the Speech Act suddenly doesn’t apply.
+They had to form Irish companies to take advantage of the favorable Irish corporate tax regime so the Speech Act suddenly doesn’t apply.
 They’re not an American company any more.
 And that was a big ‘whoops!’ for them.”

 “I prefer not to go into names, but there are people who have tried to take me out before now,” he says.
 “Simply because they don’t like what I did to them, not because I did anything wrong.